Golden-section search: Recursive algorithm

+Related algorithms

 Fibonacci search

 A very similar algorithm can also be used to find the extremum (minimum or maximum) of a sequence of values that has a single local minimum or local maximum.
 In order to approximate the probe positions of golden section search while probing only integer sequence indices, the variant of the algorithm for this case typically maintains a bracketing of the solution in which the length of the bracketed interval is a Fibonacci number.
 For this reason, the sequence variant of golden section search is often called Fibonacci search.

 Fibonacci search was first devised by Kiefer (1953) as a minimax search for the maximum (minimum) of a unimodal function in an interval.

+Bisection method

+The Bisection method is a similar algorithm for finding a zero of a function.
+Note that, for bracketing a zero, only two points are needed, rather than three.
+The interval ratio decreases by 2 in each step, rather than by the golden ratio.